QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

    List all available formats with their definitions and exit.

+.. option:: --all

+   List all qubes, this is default.

+.. option:: --exclude

+   Exclude the qube from --all.
+You need to use --all option explicitly to use --exclude.

 .. option:: --format=FORMAT, -o FORMAT

    Sets format to a list of columns defined by preset.
 All formats along with